steveworld/search/search-mr/README.md

                          shards into a live  Solr  cluster  after they are built.
 You can pass the ZooKeeper address with -- zk-host  and  the  relevant  cluster  information
-                         will be auto detected.
-If  you  are  not using a SolrCloud cluster, --shard-url  arguments  can be
-                         used to  specify  each  SolrCore  to  merge  each shard into. (default: false) --collection STRING    The SolrCloud  collection  to  merge  shards into when  using  --go-live  and  --zk-host.
+                         will be auto detected.  (default: false) --collection STRING    The SolrCloud  collection  to  merge  shards into when  using  --go-live  and  --zk-host.
 Example:
                          collection1